PlantEcologi/BIO3014S/README.md

   - We will have a discussion around how best to collect your training data.
       - A key point of departure here is whether you choose your locations based on what you see in the high resolution imagery, versus known locations of a focal species of interest (e.g. using localities from www.iNaturalist.org or similar).
       - Other issues are that you need to select classes that cover the dominant variation in the image (e.g. even if you are not interested in water or built up areas, you should have these as classes to help the algorithm make sense of the imagery).
-      - Note that you need a minimum of 20 observations per class.
+      - Note that you need a minimum of 20 (preferably 50) observations per class.
 If the algorithm fails with an error, it usually means you need more observations or an additional class (see previous point).
 5. Colour your classes something sensible
  - take a screen shot of your classified map ("Map 1" - for submission with your prac).
  - click "Results" and take a screen shot ("Results 1" - for submission with your prac)